PavanRangani/docs/docs/prd/investments-views/portfolio-ips.md

 - Possible values are: `All`, `Final IPS` & `Draft IPS`.
 Default value is `All`.

 #### Show only 1-year old IPS
+Overview: IPS has to be renewed from time to time.
+If user wants to see IPS whose `IPS date` is more than 1 year old and not renewed yet, user can see such IPS using this filter.
 - It is a checkbox.
 Default it is unchecked.
 - If user wants to see the overdue IPS whose date is more than 1-year old from current date, she/he can view by checking this checkbox.
 For e.g. Suppose the current date is `Feb 01, 2022`.
 So the system shows all IPS whose IPS date is less than or equal to `Jan 31, 2021`.